-Not only does your air conditioner make you comfortable, it’s also vital to your health during the extreme temperatures of summer.
-As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re not in a position to call around for more than a couple days.
+Not only does your air conditioner help you to stay comfortable, it’s also a health necessity when we’re here in the extreme temperatures of summer.
+As a result, when the cool air suddenly isn’t blowing or your air conditioner won’t come on at all, you’re don’t have time to call around for more than a couple days.

-When your AC dies in the heat of the summer, you might not have time to shop around for different quotes or research average costs.
-Not being sure how much repairs can cost when the air conditioner service tech arrives can be scary, so we’re here to show you several price ranges on some basic services so you won’t be caught off guard when Chief/Bauer Service Experts shows up to get you up and running again.
+When your AC dies in the heat of the summer, you might not have time to shop around for competing quotes or research average costs.
+Not knowing how much repairs can cost when the air conditioner service technician arrives can be intimidating, so we’re here to show you several price ranges on some standard services so you won’t be caught off guard when Chief/Bauer Service Experts arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500

 - Contactor Replacement: $150 - $350

 - AC Fan Motor Replacement: $500 - $1200

 Refrigerant Leak Detection and Repair